-Dress out days are either privileges or fundraisers for specific charities and student participation is optional.
+Dress out days are out-of-uniform days when students may wear regular clothes with their uniform shoes.
+These are usually associated with a special event or fundraiser.
 Students who choose to participate must follow the dress out day requirements, which are announced ahead of time and sent home via email.
+Uniform shoes are to be worn on dress-out days.
 The following clothing is not permitted.

 - Ripped/torn Jeans

-- Leggings (Except K-3) \
+- Leggings (Except K-3)

 - Spandex

 - Shorts more than 4" above the top of the knee cap

 - Message Shirts (Christian Only)

 - Tank Tops, see through or spaghetti straps, midriffs showing, underwear showing, flip flops, dyed hair and hats.

-- \Pre-K3 through grade 3 students may wear leggings on dress out days.
+- Pre-K3 through grade 3 students may wear leggings on dress out days.

 Students who are not in compliance will be given a uniform from the school used uniform store, to wear for the day.
+Students may not call home for a change of clothes.

-Crusader Spirit Dress-Out Days (CSD): Once a month (usually the last Friday) as a school spirit day, students may wear a Christian T-shirt, School Spirit Wear T-shirt, Blue Ribbon T-shirt, SCS fundraiser T-shirts, SCS sports team shirts, or drama production T-shirts with uniform bottoms (Shorts, pants, or skorts).
+Crusader Spirit Dress-Out Days (CSD): Once a month (usually the last Friday) as a school spirit day, students may wear a Christian T-shirt, School Spirit Wear T-shirt, Blue Ribbon T-shirt, SCS fundraiser T-shirts, SCS sports team shirts, or drama production T-shirts with uniform bottoms (Shorts, pants, or skorts) and uniform shoes.
 Any student not dressing out for CSD should wear the regular school uniform.